15 Best Iceland Car Rental Tips (2023)

 Although I will go into this topic in a more detailed manner further on, proper insurance is one of the most important things to consider when renting a car in Iceland, and here is why.

 I sat quietly crossing my fingers and awaited our fate.
-Flashbacks of a detour came to mind when a truck barreled by us, spraying gravel all over our vehicle.
-Thankfully, by some miracle, our car did not sustain any damage.
-I did take this opportunity, however, to pepper the agent with questions.
-The agent explained to me that they had numerous damaged cars returned every single day with everything from gravel damage to damage done by animals.
+Flashbacks of a detour came to mind, when a truck barreled by us, spraying gravel all over our vehicle.
+Thankfully, and by some small miracle, our car did not sustain any damage and we were spared a hefty bill.

 BEST ICELAND CAR RENTAL COMPANIES